katmore/webhook/docs/phpdoc.md

-    $open_issues : integer
+    $open_issues :

 __

 #### Type

-integer -- number of issues this repo has
+-- number of issues this repo has

 # __